Defending against Backdoor Attacks via Module Switching: Additional results

 \subsection{Performance under Varying Poisoning Rates}

-We further evaluate the robustness of our method under varying poisoning rates (20\%, 10\%, and 1\%) on SST-2 dataset using the \textit{RoBERTa-large} model.
+As discussed in~\Cref{sec:ablation}, we further evaluate the robustness of our method under varying poisoning rates (20\%, 10\%, and 1\%) on SST-2 dataset using the \textit{RoBERTa-large} model.
 As shown in~\Cref{tab:poison-rate}, our method consistently achieves lower ASR than WAG across settings that combine models poisoned with different attack methods and poisoning ratios.